Loooom: A Claude Code Plugin Marketplace on GitHub

 I've been thinking a lot about skills lately.
 The actual things people know how to do β€” the sourdough method a baker spent ten years perfecting, the way a drummer feels a fill before playing it, the research framework a professor uses that somehow makes everything click for her students.

-I'm a developer, so option 2 works for me.
+I'm a developer, so I can figure it out.
 But it doesn't work for the pastry chef.
 Or the music teacher.
 Or the herbalist who knows more about plant medicine than any textbook.
 The people with the most valuable knowledge are the least likely to be on GitHub.

 Loooom β€” a skills marketplace for everyone